Goal Kernel Planning: Linearly-Solvable Non-Markovian Policies for Logical Tasks with Goal-Conditioned Options: Algorithm: Linearly-Solvable Goal Kernel Dynamic Programming

-Let $\dg\in\mc G$ be a goal in a given OG-task $\mathscr{T}$.
-Recall the joint distribution $u_{xa}$ over the base space $\mc X \times \mc A$ in Section \ref{section:saLMDP} that expresses the control policy.
+Recall the joint distribution $u_{xa}$ over the base space $\mc X \times \mc A$ in Section~\ref{section:saLMDP} that expresses the control policy.
 Once a control policy is optimized with a saLMDP, a Markov chain is induced.
-Consider an optimal shortest-path first-exit Markov chain matrix $U_g$, induced by applying the distribution ${u_{xa}}_g^*(x',a'|x,a) = {u^*_{a}}_{g}(a'|x';x,a)p(x'|x,a)$ that controls to the goal $\dg$'s state-action pair $(x,a)_g$\footnote{We use stylized `$\dg$' to refer to goal variables and `$g$' to refer to the goal index on a state-action (Fig. \ref{fig:coupled}.A)}.
-By slight notation abuse we might use $(x_g,a_g)$ instead of $(x,a)_g$.
-With this Markov chain, we can construct a matrix which segregates the transient state dynamics $U_{\bar g}$ from the absorbing state dynamics $H_g$. $U_{\bar g}$ is a sub-matrix of $U_g$ which excludes the $g^{th}$ row and column, and $H_g$ is a rank-one matrix of zeros except for the $g^{th}$ column, which is taken from $g^{th}$ column of $U_g$, excluding the $g^{th}$ element.
-By taking an arbitrary power, $C^\tau$, the elements represent the probability of remaining in the transient states or absorbing into the goal state-action after $\tau$ time steps.
-The power of $C$ in the infinite limit can be written as \cite{bremaud2013markov}:
+Consider an optimal shortest-path first-exit Markov chain matrix $U_{\dg}$, induced by applying the distribution ${u_{xa}}_g^*(x',a'|x,a) := {u^*_{a}}_{g}(a'|x';x,a)p_x(x'|x,a)$ that controls to the goal $\dg$'s state-action pair $(x,a)_g$\footnote{We use stylized `$\dg$' to refer to goal variables and `$g$' to refer to the goal index on a state-action (Fig. \ref{fig:coupled}.A)}.
+To simply notation we will sometimes use $(x_g,a_g)$ instead of $(x,a)_g$. \tom{Let $\mc T =\{(x,a) : \beta(x,a)=1\}$ be the terminal state-actions, which includes both goal success and failure terminations from the option's termination function $\beta$ in Eq. \eqref{eq:termination}.
+Let $\mc N = (\mc X \times \mc A) \setminus \mc T$ be the set of non-terminal state-actions.
+We represent the Markov chain $u_{xa_g}$ with enforced termination conditions as the Markov matrix $U_{\dg}$ which, using the sets $\mc N$ and $\mc T$, can be written as a block matrix,}

-where $(I-U_{\bar g})^{-1}$ is the fundamental matrix of the absorbing chain\footnote{Invertibility is generally not a concern if U is derived from a first-exit problem.
-See \ref{sec:invertability} for discussion.}, which is the solution to the Neumann series $\sum_{\tau=0}^\infty U_{\bar g}^\tau$.
-Note that the upper right sub-matrix $(I-U_{\bar g})^{-1}H_g$ is a rank-one matrix, which represents the probability of starting in state-action $(x,a)_i$, indexing the row space, and absorbing into state-action $(x,a)_j$, indexing the column space.
-There can only be positive probability in $(I-U_{\bar g})^{-1}H_g$ in the case that $j=g$, corresponding to the single defined absorbing goal state-action $(x_g,a_g)$.
-Let $\mathscr{M}^{N}$, be a set of $N$ first-exit saLMDPs, one for every grounded state-action.
-Consider a set of policies for each saLMDP, $\mc U_N = \{{u^*_{xa}}_{g_1},{u^*_{xa}}_{g_2},...\}$ and an associated set of policy indices $\Pi = \{\pi_{\dg_1},\pi_{\dg_2},...\}$, which indexes corresponding members of $\mc U_N$ to avoid overlapping notation for high- and low-level polices.
-Specifically, $\pi_\dg$ points to a low-level policy: $\pi_{\dg} \xrightarrow{} {u^*_{xa}}_g$.
-We can define a new operator using the upper-right sub-matrix for any $g$ and its associated ${u^*_{xa}}_g$ as:

-where $e_i$ and $e_j$ are one-hot unit vectors corresponding to $(x,a)_i$ and $(x,a)_j$.
-The probability of starting and ending at the boundary state-action $(x,a)_g$ is defined to be 1. $J$ can also be written as $J((x,a)_j|(x,a)_i, u_{xa_g})$, given that $\pi_\dg$ is simply an index variable--this will be important when we remap low-level solutions to new problems.
-The new operator $J$ is a \textit{jump} operator which maps the agent from an initial state-action to the goal state-action with the probability that it will eventually reach it.
-We now show how $J$ can be combined with $\bar{h}$ to construct joint-state jump dynamics.